growbit/turbogwt-databind/README.md

 * TurboG Databind is pluggable.
 * TurboG Databind is designed to be easily integrated into your existing project, adding the databind functionality with the least possible effort.
 * TurboG Databind is based on IOC.
+* TurboG Databind is easy to use and understand.

 ## Features
 * Decoupled Model-View synchronization through Presenter